 Administrators have full access to the account, and can log in and create opportunity listings, edit organization details, and add or remove other administrators.
 A registered organization can have more than one administrator managing the account.
 Administrators receive the emailed monthly reports and receive email notifications when an administrator is added or removed from the account.
 All administrators have their own username and password.

 Listing Contact is the other access level.
 The contact person for a listing receives and manages a listing’s volunteer referrals.
 Contacts do not have login access to the organization account, and cannot post listings, but can be selected to receive volunteer referrals via email.
 Contact level access is a good option for larger organizations with multiple active listings; when one or two people managing a VolunteerMatch account can still direct referrals to different departments or staff members.
+Keep in mind that administrators are automatically contacts, so if you are a small organization, your administrators can still act as the contacts for your listings.

 What is the widget?
 Why should I use it and how do I get it installed?